CT-Data-Collaborative/ctdata-dataset-cookiecutter/{{ cookiecutter.dataset_name }}/README.md

 ### Deployment

-We use travis-ci to automate publication of datasets to our CKAN installation.
-Deployment will only occur on the master branch and requires 100% testing success.
+We use a custom CLI tool to publish datasets to our CKAN installation.
+This CLI is setup in the requirements.txt file and will be installed upon the creation of the virtual environment.

+Deployment should only take place when testing is complete and test coverage is 100%.

+The standard publish command is:

+`$ publish --ckan <ckan-url> --datapackage <path-to-datapackage.json> --ckanapikey <your-ckan-apikey>`

+The ckan url and the ckan api key can be read from environment variables named `CKANURL` and `CKANAPIKEY` respectively.

+In that case, the publish command is much simpler:

+`$ publish --datapackage <path-to-datapackage.json>`

+The path that is passed in should be a relative path from the current directory.